Measuring Directed Triadic Closure with Closure Coefficients

-Fagiolo proposed a generalization of the clustering coefficient to directed networks \cite{fagiolo2007clustering}.
+Fagiolo proposed a generalization of the clustering coefficient to directed networks~\cite{fagiolo2007clustering}.
 Similar to the undirected case, a \emph{directed wedge} is an {\em ordered} pair of edges that share a common node, and the common node is called the {\em center} of this wedge.
-The wedge is then called \emph{closed} if the there is an edge from the opposite end-point of the first edge to the opposite end-point of the second edge (this constraint, along with the ordering of the two edges, covers the symmetries in the problem).
+The wedge is then called \emph{closed} if the there is an edge from the opposite end-point of the second edge to the opposite end-point of the first edge (this constraint, along with the ordering of the two edges, covers the symmetries in the problem).
 In total, there are four directed clustering coefficients, each defined by the fraction of certain types of wedges that are closed (\Cref{Fig:DefClu}).
-Seshadhri et al.\ extended the Fagiolo definition by explicitly accounting for bi-directed edges~\cite{Sesh-2016-directed}, with a focus on network-level (as opposed to node-level) metrics.
-While we could also explicitly differentiate bi-directed links, here we focus on bi-directed links as counting towards closure in both directions.
+Seshadhri \etal extended Fagiolo's definition by explicitly accounting for bidirected (reciprocal) edges, with a focus on network-level (as opposed to node-level) metrics~\cite{seshadhri2016directed}.
+While we could also explicitly differentiate bidirected links, here we focus on bidirected links as counting towards wedges and closure in both directions.

-Directed clustering coefficients have found applications in analyzing fMRI data~\cite{Liao-2011-clustering}, financial relationships~\cite{Minoiu-2013-banking}, and social networks~\cite{Ahnert-2008-clustering}.
+Directed clustering coefficients have found applications in analyzing fMRI data~\cite{liao2011small}, financial relationships~\cite{minoiu2013network}, and social networks~\cite{ahnert2008clustering}.
 However, as discussed above, existing directed clustering coefficients measure clustering from the center of a wedge, a limited perspective.
-Our head-based directed closure coefficients thus enhance the toolkit for these diverse applications studying clustering in directed networks.
+Our head-based directed closure coefficients, which we define formally in the next section, thus enhance the toolkit for these diverse applications using triadic closure patterns in directed networks.